jj2075/heteropolymer-phase-separation/README.md

 ## Reproducing results

-1. **Run simulations**: use scripts in `simulation/` to run single-chain radius of gyration and two-chain ABF simulations.
+1. **Run simulations**: Use scripts in `simulation/` to run single-chain, two-chain, configuration sampling, and coexistence/equation-of-state simulations for HP and IDP polymers.
-2. **Process data**: use scripts in `data_processing/` to generate potential of mean force (PMF) data, build contact maps from two-chain snapshot data, and compute contact-map features used for training logistic regression models.
+2. **Process data and extract features**: Use scripts in `data_processing/` to generate potential of mean force (PMF) data, build contact maps from two-chain snapshot data, and compute contact-map features used for training logistic regression models.
-3. **Train models**: use scripts in `logistic_regression/` to train and test logistic regression models and analyze results.
+3. **Build and evaluate predictive models**: Use scripts in `logistic_regression/` to train and test logistic regression models and analyze results.

 ---